Renal arteriography is a special x-ray of the blood vessels of the kidneys.

 Rottenberg G, Rankin S. Renal masses.
 In: Adam A, Dixon AK, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 40.

 Weissleder R, Wittenberg J, et al. Vascular imaging.
 In: Weissleder R, Wittenberg J, et al. eds.
 Primer of Diagnostic Imaging.
 5th ed.
-St. Louis, MO: Mosby Elsevier; 2011:chap 8.
+St. Louis, MO: Elsevier Mosby; 2011:chap 8.

 Reviewed By: Jason Levy, MD, Northside Radiology Associates, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.